Imagining the Unseen: Generative Location Modeling for Object Placement: Method

 While the training objective in \Eqref{eq:main_objective} allows training the location model on sparse positive annotations, training solely on positive feedback can lead to predictions in implausible locations.
-Incorporating negative annotations, when available, into the training objective can be beneficial for refining the model, encouraging it to assign lower likelihoods to undesirable locations and thereby improving overall accuracy.
+Incorporating negative annotations, whenever available, into the training objective can be beneficial for refining the model, encouraging it to assign lower likelihoods to undesirable locations and thereby improving overall accuracy.

 Our generative formulation allows us to use any negative labels in the dataset as well, so that the model can learn to avoid predicting bounding boxes for implausible locations.
 Specifically, we treat the positive and negative labels as a preference dataset, where positive locations are implicitly preferred over negative ones, even though annotators were not explicitly asked to rank them.
 Using this preference structure, we fine-tune the model with direct preference optimization (DPO)~\citep{dpo}, penalizing high logits assigned to negative labels.
+We repeat the training objective below and refer the reader to \citet{dpo} Eq.
+1-6 for the full derivation.